Canadian Food and Drinks

 Is there anything more Canadian than maple syrup?
 Canada is home to all kinds of maple-flavoured candies, cookies and treats.

 4. Kraft Dinner (KD)

 There is no other packaged Canadian food better known than our orange-flavoured Kraft Dinner.
 Kraft Macaroni and cheese is somewhat of a Canadian national dish for children and young adults.

 Small flaky pastry shells filled with a rich, sugary mixture of buttery. sweet baked cream and raisins.
 Yummy!

-Originated in British Columbia’s town Nanaimo, these treats are made with a thick, buttery cream sandwiched between two layers of chocolate.
+Originated in British Columbia’s town of Nanaimo, these treats are made with a thick, buttery cream sandwiched between two layers of chocolate.

 Coffee Crisps are unique to Canada.
 It consists of alternating layers of vanilla wafer and a foamed coffee-flavoured soft candy, covered with a milk chocolate outer layer.